mkromis/electron-media-manager/README.md

 * **Type Checking**: `pnpm typecheck` to run TypeScript type checking
 * **Linting**: `pnpm lint` to lint the codebase
 * **Formatting**: `pnpm format` to format code with Prettier

+## NPM Info

+* rechars -- This needs to stay at v2 for shadcn/ui's chart object unless you update it manually.

 ## Contributing